 How Northfield Works

 Lots of people ask us about our story.
 How does our company work and where do we make our mandolins?
 We make mandolins in Qingdao, China and Marshall, Michigan.
 For many people the interest is based in curiosity and appreciation.
 For others, there is disbelief that a world-class mandolin could be made in China.
 In our opinion, this unfounded line of thinking is based on a lack of experience working or living in China and is largely prejudicial.
 Unfortunately, when it comes to China there’s been too much maliciously motivated press as well as poorly designed and manufactured products, heavily demanded by consumers outside of China.
-I could go on forever about this but I won’t.

 Isn’t it complicated having two shops and multiple team members on different sides of the world?
 It is indeed.
 For us, it’s never been about the dirt under our feet or the place in the world that you live.
 It’s about who you are and what you can do.
 It’s about the people and their talents.
 It’s about bringing and idea to a table of friends from all over the place and hashing out how or why to make an instrument.
 We try to think in terms of passion, differing perspectives, friendships, and adventure.